-- 1 (Conditional) To handle any driver RPM updates or third-party files, perform the steps mentioned in Handling RPM Updates and Third Party Files. - 2 (Conditional) To start Remote Loader instances automatically with the container, perform the steps mentioned in Starting Remote Loader Instances Automatically With Remote Loader Container Deployment. - 3 Navigate to the location where you have extracted the Identity Manager 4.8.6 Containers.tar.gz file. - 4 Navigate to the docker-images directory. - 5 Run the following command to load the image:
+- 1 (Conditional) To handle any driver RPM updates or third-party files, perform the steps mentioned in Handling RPM Updates and Third Party Files. - 2 (Conditional) To start Remote Loader instances automatically with the container, perform the steps mentioned in Starting Remote Loader Instances Automatically With Remote Loader Container Deployment. - 3 Navigate to the location where you have extracted the Identity Manager 4.8.7 Containers.tar.gz file. - 4 Navigate to the docker-images directory. - 5 Run the following command to load the image:

+'''

-docker load --input IDM_486_remoteloader.tar.gz
+docker load --input IDM 487 remoteloader.tar.gz

+'''